Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Pros are the fast transfer, the panorama, and the chauffeur service to your accommodation in Monaco.

-Cons are the cost and the fact that this option is only available from Nice Côte d’Azur airport.
+Cons are the cost and the fact that this option is only available from Nice Côte d’Azur Airport.

 Conclusion: It takes 7 minutes to get to Monaco from Nice Airport by helicopter and costs onwards of €195 one-way.

-6. By tour
+7. By tour

 If you prefer a guided visit to Monaco, then an excursion is the way to go.
 You’ll be driving to and from Monaco in a minivan accompanied by a tour guide and other travelers.
 A tour costs around €100 per person.

-There are several options available from Nice but this is the one I’d choose.
+There are several options available from Nice, but this is the one I’d choose.
 It offers a carefree way to visit both Èze and Monaco in a small group with an attentive guide.
 The glowing reviews speak for themselves.

 You can check for availability here: